-CATEGORY SETTLEME NT DESCRIPTION FUTURE ROLE City - Highest levels of population and employment outside metropolitan Melbourne.
+CATEGORY Y SETTLEMENT DESCRIPTION FUTURE ROLE City - Highest levels of population and employment outside metropolitan Melbourne.
 Urban areas encompass a variety of residential opportunities with a clear commercial centre and smaller activity centres servicing suburbs.
 Offers the highest level of goods and services serving a network of regional settlements.
 Town Creswick Clunes Daylesford Moderate to large towns containing commercial centres providing a variety of housing and moderate employment base.
 Towns provide important community, civic and cultural services and often serve people throughout surrounding localities and the region.
 Towns are fully or partially reticulated.
-Future growth: Towns are supported as the primary locations for future residential and employment growth in the Shire, subject to assessment of environmental risk (bushfire, flood, landslip constraints.
+Future growth: Towns are supported as the primary locations future residential and employment growth in the Shire, subject assessment of environmental risk (bushfire, flood, lands constraints.
 Small Town Hepburn-Hepburn Springs Trentham Glenlyon Small towns have lower populations than towns with commercial and community buildings at a local scale.
 They accommodate small populations and may or may not have reticulated services.
 Future growth: Only incremental population growth and housing and employment development is supported within existing urban zoned areas.
 Further growth will be accommodated via infill development, subject to assessment of environmental risk (bushfire, flood, landslip) constraints.
 Small Settlement Bullarto Lyonville Muskvale Newlyn - Newlyn North Small settlements comprise a discernible cluster of dwellings, some on town size lots and accommodate very small populations with some small concentrations of housing and minimal services, for example sole general store and primary school.
 Reliant on other settlements for wider range of services.
 Unlikely to have reticulated sewerage or water.
 Future growth: Further expansion or subdivision is not supported in these locations; however, the zoning of these settlements requires review to ensure the subdivision lot size reflects the pattern of rural living / dwellings that has been supported in these locations up until now.
 Rural Locality Allendale Blampied Drummond Drummond North Eganstown Franklinford Kingston Smeaton Wheatsheaf Yandoit Characterised by small rural dispersed population.
 Reliant on other settlements for wider range of services.
 Unlikely to have reticulated sewerage or water.
-Future growth: Dwelling development that is not associated with the productive agricultural use of Farming Zone land is not supported in these locations due to risk to human life from natural hazards and impact on significant environmental landscapes and natural resources.
+Future growth: Dwelling development in the Farming Zone that is not associated with a productive agricultural use is not supported in these locations.
 Further expansion is not supported in these locations.